dmcg/daviddenton.github.io/_drafts/connectpattern.md

 The pattern itself has been created around the facilities available in the Kotlin language - most notably the use of interfaces and extension functions.
 Other languages may not have these exact same facilities, but the pattern should be adaptable (to greater or lesser effect).

 The following explanation is based upon a simplified version of the [http4k-connect](https://github.com/http4k/http4k-connect) library, which we're using as the canonical implementation of the pattern.
-As the name implies, http4k-connect is itself built upon the (http4k)[https://http4k.org] HTTP toolkit, although there is nothing in the pattern to tie it to this
+As the name implies, http4k-connect is itself built upon the (http4k)[https://http4k.org] HTTP toolkit for it's core HTTP abstractions, although there is nothing in the pattern to tie it to this library (or even to the HTTP protocol).

 #### Action
 The fundamental unit of work in the Connect pattern is the `Action` interface, which represents a single interaction with the remote system, generified by the type of the return object `R`.
 Each action contains the state of the data that needs to be transmitted, and also how to marshall the data within the action to and from the underlying HTTP API.

 For our GitHubApi adapter, we create the superinterface and an implementation of an action to get a user from the API.
-Note that the Action and result `R` types are modelled as Kotlin data classes.
+Note that the Action and result type `R` are modelled as Kotlin data classes.
 This will give us advantages which we will cover later:
 ```kotlin
 interface GitHubApiAction<R> {
     fun toRequest(): Request